Landscape and LifeJune 17, 2021

 Art is at the core of culture.
 What I paint flows from my personal experiences of the world, my personality, my concerns.
 And your reaction to a painting is similarly shaped by your understanding of what is going on around you.
 This is ‘culture’.
 We live in, move around, and are imbued by what is going on around us, and the landscape is the dynamic setting for all that.

 Often the artist’s quest is to capture the light - the nuances of shadow, fleeting changes of clouds.
 Turner, Constable and so many others took the observation of clouds as a serious step in their artistic training.
-Today we know that the atmosphere we breathe, the air in which those clouds are formed is not some infinite heavenly pool but is the sink for the waste from our factory chimneys.
+Today we know that the atmosphere we breathe, the air in which those clouds are formed is not some infinite heavenly pool but is the sink for the waste from our exhaust pipes, factory chimneys and farm animals.
 We understand the impact of methane emissions, CfCs, carbon dioxide and all the rest, so when we escape to the hills and enjoy those immense views, the whole sky is actually a huge manifestation of the demand for more food, more goods, more travel from more and more people.

 In 1953 two men won immortality by being the first to stand on the summit of Everest.
 Today there are queues.
 The question that is posed by every landscape painting is “Where is that?”
 But as that painting is a snapshot of the interaction between mankind and nature at that point in time, maybe the question should be : ”When was that?”

 As the impact of our destruction of nature makes it increasingly difficult to find any view that does not include the direct results of economic activity - roads, forestry, sheep, drought - every landscape painting offers something more than is immediatly apparent, it is of its time.
 Just like the artists are of their time, and the viewers are of theirs.